AaltoPML/VAI-Lab/README.md

 >
 > Consult the development and release schedule for the intended timeline for this project.
 >
-> Any contributions, forks, or pull requests are very welcome, and feel free to get in touch
+> Any contributions, forks, or pull requests are very welcome.
+Feel free to get in touch

 # How to Contribute